EM Drive Sustain System

 Signal Path

 The EM Drive must be placed after the volume pedal for correct operation and to allow the drive signal to be modulated.
-The recommended signal chain is steel output – volume pedal – distortion pedals and/or envelope filters – EM Drive power unit - delay and/or reverb pedals – amplifier .
+The recommended signal chain is steel output – volume pedal – EM Drive - distortion pedals and/or envelope filters - power unit - delay and/or reverb pedals – amplifier .

-The EM Drive can be connected using both the input and thru jacks (as any other pedal would be connected), or it will also work correctly with the Input only connected to the dry output of a delay or reverb pedal.
+The EM Drive can be connected using both the input and thru jacks (as any other pedal would be connected), or it will also work correctly with the input only connected to the dry only output of a delay or reverb pedal.
 This may be advantageous for pedal board space considerations.

 Attaching The Drive Coil

 IMPORTANT -- Depending on the design of your steel case the drive coil may have to be removed each time the steel is put in the case.
-If the case supports the steel at the corners by contacting the endplates there will be no problem, however some cases support the steel in the middle of the body, and depending on the length of this support, there could an interference with the drive coil placement.
+If the case supports the steel at the corners by contacting the endplates there will be no problem, however some cases support the steel in the middle of the body, and depending on the length of this support, there could be an interference with the drive coil placement.
 Check for interference by measurement before attempting to put the steel in the case with the drive coil in place.

 The drive coil must be placed on the fretboard between the 19th and 23rd fret to prevent magnetic interference.
 If the drive coil is too close to the existing bridge pickup, there will be oscillation or squealing and the response will be difficult to control.
 This is due to the strong magnetic field required to drive the high tension strings of a pedal steel guitar.
 There is ample energy available to drive the strings even with the drive coil at the 19th fret, and you may prefer this placement for plenty of room to pick the strings without contacting the drive coil.
 As you move the drive coil toward the 23rd fret less drive signal will be required and you will be able to see more fret lines for playing high on the neck.
 There is a tradeoff here between room for picking and which fret lines the drive coil is covering up